-- if a worker spends most, if not all, of their time working alone and in transit i.e. their workplace is their vehicle and the places they visit in the course of their work (for example, couriers, taxi drivers, sales representatives, door-to-door charity collectors and inspectors) - if a worker's location varies on a regular basis and they often work without supervision (for example, tradespeople, construction workers in the housing industry, farm hands and cleaners) - if a worker sometimes works alone for relatively short periods of time (for example, when opening or closing a business for trade or working back late to meet a deadline).
+- if a worker spends most, if not all, of their time working alone and in transit i.e. their workplace is their vehicle and the places they visit in the course of their work (e.g. couriers, taxi drivers, sales representatives, door-to-door charity collectors and inspectors) - if a worker's location varies on a regular basis and they often work without supervision (e.g. tradespeople, construction workers in the housing industry, farm hands and cleaners) - if a worker sometimes works alone for relatively short periods of time (e.g. when opening or closing a business for trade or working back late to meet a deadline).